GeorgeWebDevCy/TCNApp/README.md

    yarn ios
    ```

-The app initializes OneSignal on start, requests notification permissions, and ensures foreground notifications display by default.
-Customize the UI in `src/App.js` and expand notification handling in `src/notifications/OneSignalProvider.js` as you build out the project.---
+When a `OneSignalProvider` is added, initialize OneSignal on start, request notification permissions, and ensure foreground notifications display by default.
+Customize the UI in `App.tsx` and expand notification handling in your notification provider as you build out the project.

+---

 ## Mobile App Authentication